 If you are involved in daily exhausting exercises, you may need to increase your daily dosing to compensate for the elevated loss of Zn.
 Since too much zinc depletes copper, do not forget to supplement with copper too.
 Take them at a 10:1 ratio.

 Zinc is a master element in natural testosterone optimization, and every man should be aware of it.
-If you feel testosterone deficiency signs we talked earlier, start first optimizing your microelements and Zn may prove the key element that will make a difference.
+If you feel testosterone deficiency signs, which we talked about earlier, start first optimizing your microelements, and Zn may prove the key element that will make a difference.

 Consult your doctor before you take any supplement.